JonathanMEdwards/subtext10/doc/language.md

 Change operations can only be done on input items, those defined with `:`, not outputs defined with '='.

 Recall that `:=` is also used when supplying the third or later inputs when calling a function.
-This is not a cooincidence.
+This is not a coincidence.
 For example:
 ```
 ternary-function = do {
   input1: 0